-Pumpkin Pie Whipped Cream is the perfect sweet topping for any and all of your fall desserts this season!
+Pumpkin Whipped Cream with Pumpkin Puree is the perfect sweet topping for any and all of your fall desserts this season!

-This recipe is creamy, light, fluffy but still rich in flavor!
+This recipe is creamy, light, fluffy but still rich in flavor and full of pumpkin spice!
 It takes just a few minutes to prepare, and you can use it on all sorts of desserts from pumpkin pie to ice cream to your coffee and so much more!
 It's a delicious dessert topping that I guarantee your guests will go crazy over this Thanksgiving!

 I am happy to share that I partnered with Dairy Council of Florida to bring you this sweet treat!